We are pleased to be keeping school life as near to normal as we possibly can in these challenging times.

 Once a week the whole school joined together online for a Gathering run by Mark or Debby Hunter.
 These included an Easter egg hunt, a Madhatter’s tea party, and Gatherings showcasing children’s work at home.
 We held a virtual Sports Day for parents to watch at home, recorded our Leavers Patina parade and even set up a whole school camp-out in the garden for The Great British Campout in May!

-We are able to offer tours of the school however these must be pre-booked and limited to adults only and one family per tour.
+We are able to offer tours of the school however these must be pre-booked and one family per tour.
 These can be arranged on our “Visit us” page or by calling the school office.